OuYaMing/OuYaMing.github.io/_pages/about.md

         <br>
         <strong>Award</strong> <em>National Second Prize</em>
         <br>
         <p>This is one of the training programs for electronic design competitions.
-Wireless Dynamic Charging Tracking Smart Car.</p >
+The smart car realizes dynamic charging during movement through a wireless charging module and has the ability to track the rapid movement of wire lines.</p >
         <p>
           <strong>Tags</strong>
           <span style="background-color: #f0f0f0; padding: 3px 8px; border-radius: 5px; margin-right: 5px;">Autonomous Driving</span>